jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch1.md

 </div>

-> So I'm a bit of a Nia fan 😳 and when __XC3__ was announced, I immediately assumed I was going to fall for Mio.
+> I'm a bit of a Nia fan 😳 and when __XC3__ was announced, I immediately assumed I was going to fall for Mio.
 So I was all excited for this part.

 > But then along came Eunie and, well, sorry Mio.
 It wasn't meant to be after all.